 Since leaving CSIRO and establishing Bloom Communication, Karen has developed, prepared and produced scientific and science-based publications and communication products for clients in Australia, the Pacific and south-east Asia.

-Karen studied ecology and biodiversity, and holds a Bachelor of Science (Honours) from Macquarie University and a Graduate Diploma in Science Communication from Central Queensland University.
-She is a member of the Australian Science Communicators and Editors NSW, a branch of the Institute of Professional Editors.
+Karen studied ecology and biodiversity, and holds a Bachelor of Science (Honours) from Macquarie University, a Graduate Diploma in Science Communication from Central Queensland University and a Graduate Certificate in Public Health from Griffith University.
+She also holds Certificate in Knowledge Mobilization (awarded with distinction) from the University of Guelph in Canada.
+Karen is a member of the Australian Science Communicators and Public Health Association of Australia.

 In addition to Karen’s expertise, Bloom Communication regularly engages suitably qualified communication professionals to enhance the range of services we offer our clients.